democratech/laprimaire.org-web/CONTRIBUTING.md

 $ git push origin improve-contacts-99
 ```

-* Do a new pull request from your "improve-contacts-99" branch to webogram "master".
+* Do a new pull request from your "improve-contacts-99" branch to laprimaire.org-web "master".

 #### How to implement changes suggested on a pull request